Sepulcro en Tarquinia - an introduction to the poem

 and ancient resounding stone,

-it entered the air and everything turned
+he entered the air and everything turned

 into odourless black and sacred dust

 When unearthing memories from the darkness, nothing remains except for ‘sacred dust’.
 In the same way, when contemplating death there is nothing of a physical nature that can be held on to.
-The poet repeats that the amada delivers to him the unknown:

 tú me entregabas lo desconocido...